weaviate/weaviate-io/developers/weaviate/model-providers/google/embeddings.md

 A hybrid search performs a vector search and a keyword (BM25) search, before [combining the results](../../search/hybrid.md#change-the-ranking-method) to return the best matching objects from the database.
 :::

-When you perform a [hybrid search](../../search/hybrid.md), Weaviate converts the text query into an embedding using the specified model returns the best scoring objects from the database.
+When you perform a [hybrid search](../../search/hybrid.md), Weaviate converts the text query into an embedding using the specified model and returns the best scoring objects from the database.

 The query below returns the `n` best scoring objects from the database, set by `limit`.